kritimhj/pdsnd_github/README.md

 Bikeshare project

 ### Description
-The bikeshare project allows useres to explore US bike share data.
+The bikeshare project allows users to explore US bike share data.

 ### Files used
 Include the files used